 About the project

-Our study objective is to collect data on the local population of bottlenose dolphins in the Chesapeake Bay, then to focus on analysing their groupings, behavioural patterns, and health through non-invasive research techniques.
-During field sessions we run research excursion trips every day, three times a day.
+Our study objective is to collect data on the local population of bottlenose dolphins in the Chesapeake Bay, focusing on analysing their groupings, behavioural patterns, and health through non-invasive research techniques*.
+During field season, we run research excursion trips every day, three times a day.
 As part of our research study we collect environmental data such as the pH, temperature, Beaufort scale and visibility of the water, and cross reference it with our dolphin data to gain insight into the ideal conditions for our resident pods.
 One reason this is important is because dolphins are a big indicator of the health of the bay, so we can use this data as a goal to move towards in terms of target bay PH, algae growth, exc.
-We will be using a range of equipment including an advanced camera to build a fluke-book and so we can analyse their behaviours out of water, an non- intrusive underwater video camera, to try and get an idea of what is going on below the surface, and water testing equipment, for reasons specified above.
-We do not swim with the dolphins, feed them or harass them in any way to get this data .
+We will be using a range of equipment including an advanced camera to build a fluke-book and so we can analyse their behaviours out of water, an non-intrusive underwater video camera, to try and get an idea of what is going on below the surface, and water testing equipment, for reasons specified above.
+We do not swim with the dolphins, feed them or harass* them in any way to get this data .

 If we are successful in collecting enough data, we hope to compare wild dolphin pod groupings and behaviour patterns with that of captive dolphins, and other dolphin breeds by partnership with other organisations.
 Our aim is to determine the impact of different environments on their natural behaviours.
 By better understanding these dolphins, we hope to facilitate greater mutual respect and understanding between humans and dolphins.